NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Hei Feng - Moderate Curse.md

-**Moderate Curse:** Your heart is as quick to change as Hei Feng's.
+Your heart is as quick to change as Hei Feng's.
 If you roll a failure on a saving throw against an emotion effect, you get a critical failure instead.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*